Red Purple Luffy Deck Guide – OP09

 Despite Red Purple Luffy only having 3 health, the 6,000 Power gives additional protection, forcing opponents to commit more Don on their Leader/Characters to get their attacks through.
 The additional 1,000 Power on our Leader also makes it easier for you to Counter out of those attacks.
 The 6,000 Power isn't only useful defensively, but also offensively.
 Your Leader attacks will force out more Counter plays if opponent wishes to protect their Leader or Characters.

 You can activate ST10-002-monkeydluffy's +1 Don Ramp ability if you're at 0 Don on your field or have 8+ Don.
-Basically, we'll first aim to hit 8 Don as fast as possible, with the help of our Ramp cards.
-This lets us gain a Don through ST10-002-monkeydluffy, which means we get to play a higher-cost Character like OP02-004-edwardnewgate-511.
+Basically, we'll first aim to hit 8 Don as fast as possible, with the help of our Ramp cards like EB01-061-mr2bonkurei-bentham and OP08-076-its-to-die-for.
+This lets us gain an Active Don through ST10-002-monkeydluffy a turn earlier, which means we get to play a higher-cost Character like OP09-119-monkeydluffy.

 With the ramp cards we run, we can accelerate that game plan, and get our high-cost characters a turn earlier than usual.
 Those high-cost characters pose a threat and can create a stronger attack with your Leader.
-We can still find use of ST10-002-monkeydluffy's ramp effect in the later stages of the game, especially when we play OP05-119-monkeydluffy, and wipe out all our Don.
+We can still find use of ST10-002-monkeydluffy's ramp effect in the later stages of the game, especially when we deramp with OP09-119-monkeydluffy or OP08-069-charlotte-linlin.

 Loading...